Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (13) A finding by the Department that the licensee,

-after having his, her, or its license placed on probationary status, has violated the terms of probation.
+after having the license placed on probationary status, has violated the terms of probation.

 (14) Willfully making or filing false records or